orange-cloudfoundry/notification-configurer/README.md

 Wrap [notifications](https://github.com/cloudfoundry-incubator/notifications) app to make it run simply on your cloud foundry.

-The bosh-release associated to this app also deploy the app as a cloud foundry app but do not autoconnect services as this configurer will do.
+The bosh-release associated to this app also deploys the app as a cloud foundry app but does not autoconnect services whereas this configurer will do.

 ## Deploy